11 patents in this list

 Wireless communication of glucose data from a glucose sensor to multiple devices like a primary display and secondary displays, while conserving battery life and maintaining reliability.
 The sensor can pair with devices using advertisement messages.
 When connected, it transmits encrypted glucose data to the primary display.
 If the primary isn't present, it uses shorter-range, lower-power wireless to transmit to secondary displays.
 The sensor can also reconfigure ad duration to prioritize secondary displays if needed.
 This allows reliable multi-display glucose monitoring without sacrificing battery life.

-11. Distributed Architecture for Secure Continuous Glucose Monitoring Data Transmission
+11. Distributed Architecture for Secure Collection and Analysis of Continuous Glucose Monitoring Data

 DexCom, Inc., 2019